 What Are the In-Demand Major Options?

-Of course, criminal justice majors may be shooting for conventional law enforcement and corrections careers, but in recent years, due to the war on terrorism, Homeland Security has become one of the most sought-after specializations.
+Of course, criminal justice majors may be shooting to work in the criminal justice system in conventional law enforcement and corrections careers, but in recent years, due to the war on terrorism, Homeland Security has become one of the most sought-after specializations.
 With a Homeland Security concentration, graduates may go into border patrol, immigration, counter-terrorism, and related professions.

 Another major area of currency is Cybersecurity.
 As hacking and other cybercrime becomes more prevalent, Information Security is an increasingly important career, from government to corporate sectors.

-One of the other most popular majors today is Criminology and Forensics.
-The popularity of police procedural shows on television created a big surge in criminology majors in the early 2000s, but it wasn’t just a fad – development in law enforcement technology has really created a demand for experts who are prepared for the field and laboratory work of criminology and forensics.
+One of the other most popular majors in criminal justice programs today is Criminology and Forensics.
+The popularity of police procedural shows on television created a big surge in criminology majors in the early 2000s, but it wasn’t just a fad – development in law enforcement technology has really created a demand for experts who are prepared for the field and laboratory work of criminal psychology, criminology, and forensics.

 Are There Any Online Options for Studying Criminal Justice & Law?